How To Read A Screenplay

-For the last week or so in this series, I have advanced an approach to reading and analyzing screenplays.
-This is not intended to train you to be a script reader, but rather is intended to provide a set of tools for writers to dig deep into a screenplay and learn whatever they can about structure, characters, themes, style and so forth.
+In this series, I have laid out one approach to reading and analyzing screenplays.
+This is not intended to train you to be a script reader, but rather to provide a set of tools for writers to dig deep into a screenplay and study its structure, characters, themes, style, and so forth.

-As I have said all along, every writer is different and has different needs, either personally or per project.
+As I say, every writer is different and has different needs, either personally or per project.
 If you resonate with any ideas here, feel free to use.
 If not, feel free to lose.

 For Part 1: The First Pass, go here.